 8. Homeowner essentials

-When you’ve lived in an 800-square-foot apartment, extension cords may seem like a laughable item.
-Homeowners, on the other hand, will know that items like extension cords, power strips, extra light bulbs, cleaning solutions and even duct tape are must-have homeowner essentials.
+When you’ve lived in an 800 square foot apartment, extension cords may seem like a laughable item.
+Homeowners, on the other hand, will know that items like extension cords, power strips, extra light bulbs, batteries, cleaning solutions, sponges and even duct tape are must-have homeowner essentials.
 Deliver a small package of these items within one week of their move.